-How much does a typical water leak claim cost?
 Probably more than you think.
-While half of all homeowners believe that damage from a plumbing or appliance water leak will cost less than $5,000 (USD), Chubb’s average cost for water leak claims is, in fact, more than $55,000, and the average water back-up loss for homeowners is almost $45,000.
+While half of all homeowners believe that damage from a plumbing or appliance water leak will cost less than $5,000, Chubb’s average cost for water leak claims is in fact more than $55,000 and the average water back-up loss for homeowners is almost $45,000.

-Which appliances are most likely to leak?
 Plumbing supply systems are the number one cause of non-weather-related losses.
-That means your kitchen, bathrooms, and laundry room, and the pipes that connect them to the water supply, warrant a little extra attention.
+That means your kitchen, bathrooms, and laundry room, and the pipes that connect them to the water supply, definitely warrant a little extra attention.

 For more information on the survey or to download the full results, visit Chubb Homeowner’s Risk Survey.